Cherokee Chief Wilma Mankillerís courage won her a Medal of Freedom

 Upon her return to Indian Territory, Mankiller took an entry-level job with her tribe.
-Staring in 1983, she worked her way up through the ranks of the tribal council until her eventual election as deputy chief of the Cherokee Nation.
+Starting in 1983, she was elected to the position of deputy chief of the Cherokee Nation.
 Her compatriot was Ross Swimmer, the Assistant Secretary of the United States Bureau of Indian Affairs (BIA).
 In 1991, Mankiller won the principal chief of the Cherokee Nation election by a landslide.
 She overcame the racism and patriarchy of the tribal council and tribal members, which was originally matriarchal just like many other tribes.
 But the influence of Christian denominations stripped women of their powers.

 Mankiller developed and re-energized many community programs funded by the BIA, with men and women working in a collaborative manner.
 Her tenure as principal chief, however, was not without controversy.
 She worked to improve the nation-to-nation relationship between the tribe and the federal government.
 She was instrumental in developing laws that limited the membership of the tribe by excluding the freedmen of Cherokee Indians on the Dawes Rolls.